sliit-foss/zero2hero/docs/Hexagonal architecture/Hexagonal architecture.md

 The simplicity of upkeep: Since the fundamental rationale of the application (classes and articles) is segregated from the rest of the world and inexactly coupled, it is simpler to keep up with.
 It's simpler to add some new provisions to one of the layers without contacting the other.

-Simple to adjust to new changes: Since all levels are autonomous and
+Simple to adjust to new changes: Since all levels are autonomous

-we need to add or supplant another data set, we just need to supplant or add the connectors of the information base without changing the area rationale of any application.
+We need to add or supplant another data set, we just need to supplant or add the connectors of the information base without changing the area rationale of any application.

 Simple to Test - Testing turns out to be simple.
 We can compose the experiments for each layer essentially by mirroring the ports with the fake connectors.

 ## Conclusion

 There are numerous approaches to carry out hexagonal engineering.
-I've shown you a direct methodology

-that gives a simple to-utilize, order-driven
+I've shown you a direct methodology that gives a simple to-utilize,and order-driven.

 Programming interface for the hexagon.
 It lessens the number of interfaces you need for your sending.
 Furthermore, it prompts an unadulterated area model.